moby/moby/docs/installation/debian.md

     > [Debian Multiarch wiki](https://wiki.debian.org/Multiarch/HOWTO#Setting_up_apt_sources)
     > for details.

- 8. Save and close the file.
+ 9. Save and close the file.

- 9. Update the `apt` package index.
+ 10. Update the `APT` package index.

          $ apt-get update

- 10. Verify that `apt` is pulling from the right repository.
+ 11. Verify that `APT` is pulling from the right repository.

          $ apt-cache policy docker-engine

-     From now on when you run `apt-get upgrade`, `apt` pulls from the new apt repository.
+     From now on when you run `apt-get upgrade`, `APT` pulls from the new apt repository.

 ## Install Docker

-Before installing Docker, make sure you have set your `apt` repository correctly as described in the prerequisites.
+Before installing Docker, make sure you have set your `APT` repository correctly as described in the prerequisites.

-1. Update the `apt` package index.
+1. Update the `APT` package index.

         $ sudo apt-get update